gaoadam/Coinbase/README.md

 # Coinbase
-Scrape, analyze, and visualize cryptocurrency pricing data from Coinbase
+In this project, I use the Python library Beautifulsoup to scrape cryptocurrency pricing data from Coinbase.
+I then visualize and analyze the cryptocurrency data using certain methods.

-READ Writeup.pdf for a Description on how the files are used and how results are obtained/analyzed.
+Please read 'Writeup.pdf' for a brief summary of the python files' uses and examples of how the results are visualized and analyzed.

 # File Descriptions:
 ##   Scrape-Coinbase.py: